quickgrid/ai-resources/ai-notes.md

 ## ProGAN

-Key idea is growing both generator, discriminator progressively.
+Key idea is growing both Generator `G`, Discriminator `D` progressively.
 Starting from easier low-resolution images, and add new layers that introduce higher-resolution details as the training progresses.

+This incremental nature allows the training to first discover large-scale structure of the image distribution and then shift attention to increasingly finer scale detail, instead of having to learn all scales simultaneously.

 #### Background